 According to CFSA, a full subsidy payment (before offsets for TANF and SSI) is \$24.79 per day per child under 12 and \$27.92 per day per child older than 12.
-In 2021, participants could expect to receive an average daily rate of \$23.26 per child or an average 30-day monthly rate of \$697.81 per child, only about half the regular foster care monthly subsidy.
-More information about the program can be found on the CFSA website at cfsa.dc.gov/service/close-relative-caregiver-pilot-program, or by contacting CFSA at 1-866-326-5461 or cfsa.kinfirst.dc.gov.
+Participants can expect to receive an average daily rate of \$23.26 per child or an average 30-day monthly rate of \$697.81 per child, only about half the regular foster care monthly subsidy.
+More information about the program can be found at www.kinshipdc.org/apply, or by contacting CFSA at 1-866-326-5461 (1-866-FAM-KIN1) or cfsa.kinfirst@dc.gov.
 The Close Relative Caregiver Program has annual budget limits.
 If the annual limit has been reached, applicants will be placed on a waiting list.